 - Caribbean green seasoning with garlic, chadon beni (culantro) and ginger (or use cilantro as a substitute for culantro)

 You can add any other fresh herbs and flavorings you enjoy too.
 Consider using thyme, basil, oregano, pimento pepper, and more.

 How to make this pan fried king fish recipe

 If you’ve bought the king fish fillets frozen, be sure to defrost them fully before preparing them.

 Step 1: If you’ve bought the fillets fresh, then scrape off any blood you see like on the bone.
 When you’re done, give the pieces a quick rinse.

 Step 2: Next, rub the fish with lime juice and flour.
 Massage them into the fillets for a minute or so to remove the freshness and any fishiness from the meat.
 Then, rinse off the fillets.

 Step 3: Now, it’s time for seasoning.
 I most often use salt, Caribbean green seasoning, turmeric and pepper.
 The Caribbean green seasoning here is made by grinding garlic, chadon beni or culantro leaves, and sometimes a small piece of ginger.
 Of course, you can add any of your favorite herbs here or substitute culantro for the milder cilantro.

 I use turmeric powder in many of my meals because I grow the turmeric and process the powder myself.
 It has many health benefits so I try to incorporate it in many of my dishes.
 You can leave it out if you like.

-When the oil is nice and hot, add the fillets.
-It’ll take about four to five minutes for the flour to crisp up nicely.
-Flip over and cook for another four to five minutes.
+Step 7: When the oil is nice and hot, add the fillets.
+It’ll take about 4 to 5 minutes for the flour to crisp up nicely.
+Flip over and cook for another 4 to 5 minutes.